8/7/2024

 Mark Murphy

 Thank you.
 I'll add my congrats on very nice execution in a difficult environment.
-And just continuing on that point that you just made, Yamini, I was wondering if you can update on that phenomenon in terms of traction with your payments product since it became one of your primary colors.
-I'm wondering how the customer activity is evolving there beyond simple payment processing and moving into what you just described, the ability to produce a quote, build the line items and CRM, kind of track it across the whole HubSpot platform, maybe kicking off other actions.
-Is that behavior that you see evolving and then in related to that, just wondering if there is any way you could characterize the payment volume or kind of monetization you're seeing in payments.
+And just continuing on that point that you just made, Yamini, I was wondering if you can update on that phenomenon in terms of traction with your payments product.
+Since it became one of your primary colors, I'm wondering how the customer activity is evolving there beyond simple payment processing and moving into what you just described, the ability to produce a quote, fill the line items in CRM, kind of track it across the whole HubSpot platform, maybe kicking off other actions.
+Is that behavior that you see evolving and related to that?
+Just wondering if there is any way you could characterize the payment volume or kind of monetization you're seeing in payments.

 speaker

-Hey Mark, thanks a lot for that question.
+Hey, Mark, thanks a lot for that question.
 I think the way to think about it is exactly the way you posed the question, which is it is a part of that connected platform.
 Everything comes down to that.
 When we got started on the payments journey, we had a very key hypothesis in terms of the value that we can add to customers, which is bringing commerce data, transaction data, payments data into the CRM is going to be valuable for our customers.
 And we are certainly seeing that play out in terms of the payments journey.
-As you know, last year we expanded payments to be able to support other processes and bring for customers to bring their own processes like Stripe.
-And that has had the impact of opening up our opportunity and having more customers, more international customers come onto our payments platform.
+As you know, last year, we expanded payments to be able to support other processes and bring for customers to bring their own processes like Stripe.
+And that has had the impact of opening up our opportunity and having more customers, more international customers now come on to our payments platform.
 And certainly from a functionality perspective, we have continued to drive innovation.
-The bigger area of focus for us this year has been driving product led growth for our payments.
-And you can see this within our navigation, you can see it within our product, you can access payments directly from our navigation bar now.
+The bigger area of focus for us this year has been driving product-led growth for our payments.
+And you can see this within our navigation.
+You can see it within our product.
+You can access payments directly from our navigation bar now.
 And that has continued to improve the discoverability of payments.
 In terms of payments volume, we've seen really good payments volume.
 We have seen the monthly transacting customers grow into the thousands and we're very pleased with the momentum there.
 And the other thing that we have seen is that when customers transact with HubSpot, the percentage of the revenue that they're flowing through HubSpot is much higher than what we had expected.
-Now, all of this is good, but I would continue to remind that this is a longer term bet.
-And while we feel really good with the progress, it is a strategic bet and we are willing to be very strategically patient as we continue to see the progress within that.
+Now, all of this is good, but I would continue to remain that this is a longer-term bet, and we are, you know, while we feel really good with the progress, it is a strategic bet, and we are willing to be very strategically patient as we continue to see the progress within that.
 But again, it would come back to the value of our customer platform within each of our hubs as well as commerce.
 Thank you so much for the question.

 speaker

-Our next question today is from the line of Brad Sills of Bank of America, Maryland.
-Please go ahead, your line is open.
+Our next question today is from the line of Brad Sills of Bank of America Merrill Lynch.
+Please go ahead.
+Your line is open.

 speaker